gomesluiz/bug-report-crawler/README.md

-# issue-crawler
+# Bug Report Crawler
-A crawler for issue extraction information from many issue tracking systems.
+A crawler for bug extraction information from many issue tracking systems.